 Joey Wendle drives in 4 with HR, double, single to lead Marlins to an 11-4 win over Dodgers

 The 33-year-old Wendle batted ninth in the order, and delivered a homer, double and single to highlight the 13-hit attack of the surging Marlins, who won their sixth straight game.
-Miami opened play a half-game behind Cincinnati in the race for the NL's third wild-card spot.
+Miami moved ahead of Cincinnati in the race for the NL's third wild-card spot.

+"When you play for an extended period of time, you know you're capable of much, much better," said Wendle, who was hitting .220 before Wednesday.
+"We're in a playoff race, in the thick of it and to contribute, I'm just really thankful."

 Jazz Chisholm Jr. and Jesús Sánchez also went deep for the Marlins, who were unbothered after placing reigning NL Cy Young Award winner Sandy Alcantara and star slugger Jorge Soler on the injured list earlier in the day.
 Alcantara is sidelined because of a right forearm strain, while Soler will miss time because of a right oblique strain.